AchingYanna/Semester-1/KeywordsTerms.md

   <br>

 <h2><b>5.Chrome OS</b></h2><br>
 Chrome OS is another Linux-based operating system.
-It was developed by Google and has the popular Chrome web browser as it
+It was developed by Google and has the popular Chrome web browser as its primary user interface.